Anisha-Tasneem/Virtual-Simulation-and-Comparison-between-Default-and-Register-Level-Programming/README.md

 # Virtual-Simulation-and-Comparison-between-Default-and-Register-Level-Programming
 This project explores the simulation and comparison of default vs. register-level programming using Arduino microcontrollers.
+Boolean expressions were derived using K-maps, circuits were designed in Logisim, and simulations were conducted in Proteus.
+Results highlight the efficiency of register-level programming in execution time and memory optimization.